Norie1/the_night_owl/INSTALL.md

 ## Open the project in Unity

-You need to open the_night_owl from Unity Hub in order to edit the levels.
+You need to open the_night_owl from Unity Hub and you can start editing the game.